opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

 _Statutory interpretation_ – _Construction of statute_

 [LawNet Editorial Note: The appeals in Criminal Appeals Nos 48 and 49 of 2017 were dismissed by the Court of Appeal on 11 September 2018.
-See [2018] SGCA 62.]
+See <span class="citation">[2018] SGCA 62</span>.]

 2 January 2018